Pixadus/pixadus.github.io/content/day28.md

 Identify them when they come up, and don't fear them.
 It may only be there are no satisfying answers in the present; move on.

+---

+> Be honest and speak truth.

+**Verbally**, **emotionally** and **mentally**.

+This is something that doesn't come to me easily.

+Further,

+> Trust the truth when it is found.

+It's easy to learn something, then disregard it in favor of a comforting illusion.

 ## Flametouched

 <div class="gallery">